 Coronavirus (Covid-19) Updates

-Governor Baker’s extending the non-essential business openings/stay at home order, the Registry Building will remain closed to the public through May 18.
+Governor Baker’s extending the non-essential business openings/stay at home order, the Registry Building will remain closed to the public until further notice.
 Please remember that the staff is still working and processing recordings either by e-file or hand carried documents to our door.
 In bringing the documents to the door please call ahead so that you will be expected.
-The ”stacks” remain available for a limited number of visitors by appointment only (8am to noon and 1pm to 4pm).
+The ”stacks” remain available for research purposes with a limited number of visitors by appointment only (8am to noon and 1pm to 4pm).
 Likewise in carrying out the direction of the Governor, the Registries will notarize documents for residents but on an appointment basis.

 Thank you for your understanding and cooperation.